Pylons/akhet/docs/index.rst

 :Discuss: pylons-discuss_ list

 Akhet is a Pyramid_ library and demo application with a Pylons-like feel.
-Earlier versions of Akhet had an application scaffold, but version 2 replaces it with the demo app.
-Much of the version 1 manual was moved to the Pyramid Cookbook (the `Pyramid for Pylons Users`_ guide).
+Earlier versions had an application scaffold, but version 2 replaces it with the demo app.
+Much of the version 1 manual was moved to the `Pyramid Cookbook`_ (as the `Pyramid for Pylons Users`_ guide).
 (The guide is not yet available as of January 2012.)
 The Akhet Python library is unchanged in version 2.

-The library and demo app have different goals, so the demo app is distribued separately.
+The library and demo app have different dependencies and goals, so the demo app is distribued separately.
 The library focuses on backward compatibility, minimal dependencies, and accepts only things that can be maintained long-term.
 The demo app is more adventurous, and may contain incompatible changes from version to version.
 The demo's main purpose is to contain the templates, stylesheets, and large chunks of code from the old scaffold that you may want to copy into your application.
 In the future, the demo will become more of a testing ground for new techniques.

 The library runs on Python 2.5 - 2.7, and has been tested with Pyramid 1.3a6 and 1.2.4 on Ubuntu Linux 11.10.
 The next version will focus on Python 3